 Availability and Restrictions

-The current versions of CMake available at OSC are:
+The following versions of XFdtd are available on OSC clusters: